Hadiya case: At Supreme Court

-Her husband, Shafin Jehan approached the Supreme Court for challenging the High Court order.
-At Supreme Court, Hadiya expressed her will to continue practicing Islam, live with her husband and complete her internship.
-She told that she was unlawfully kept under custody at her parents' home and demanded freedom.
-NIA, which investigates terror cases, was asked by the court to investigate if there are organised groups attempting to recruit Hindu women as terrorists by getting Muslim men to convert and marry them, had submitted to court that Hadiya's is an example of "psychological kidnapping", there is evidence of nearly 90 "similar cases" of indoctrination and radicalisation in Kerala, and that the court should not go by her statement.
+Hadiya's husband, Shafin Jehan approached the Supreme Court in order to challenge the High Court order.
+At the Supreme Court, Hadiya expressed her will to continue practicing Islam, live with her husband and complete her internship.
+She claimed that she was unlawfully kept at her parents' home and demanded freedom.
+The NIA, which investigates terror cases, was asked by the court to investigate if there were organised groups attempting to recruit Hindu women as terrorists by getting Muslim men to convert and marry them.
+The NIA submitted to the Supreme Court that Hadiya's was an example of "psychological kidnapping", that there was evidence of nearly 90 similar cases of indoctrination and radicalisation in Kerala, and that the court should not accept her statement.
 Evidence adduced by the NIA showed that claims that Hadiya met Safin Jehan through matrimony website 'waytonikah.com' was "totally false and entirely bogus".
-NIA further alleged that the only condition of the handlers who arranged their marriage was that the groom should be an active worker of the PFI, a radical outfit.
+The NIA further alleged that the only condition of the handlers who arranged their marriage was that the groom should be an active worker of the PFI, a radical outfit.
 The judges were livid with what had happened and questioned why the court had been kept in the dark regarding the marriage.
 The court raised several doubts about the hurried nature of the marriage, and doubted the manner in which the wedding ceremony was conducted.

-The Supreme Court allowed her to return to Salem and pursue her internship.
-Further hearing in this case, including the decision on the annulment of marriage will be considered by the court in January 2018.
-Hadiya responded that she was happy with the Supreme Court's decision allowing her to continue her education.
+The Supreme Court allowed Hadiya to return to Salem and pursue her internship.
+Further hearing in this case, including the decision on the annulment of marriage would be considered by the court in January 2018.
+Hadiya reported that she was happy with the Supreme Court's decision allowing her to continue her education.